CIBSE sponsored projects

 Good Practice Design Guide for residential heat pumps

-CIBSE is currently seeking proposals for the development of new guidance on the design, installation, operation and maintenance of heat pumps in multi-occupied residential buildings.
-Submissions must be received by 16th October, 2020.
-For more information, click here.
+CIBSE is currently reviewing proposals for the development of new guidance on the design, installation, operation and maintenance of heat pumps in multi-occupied residential buildings.

 The impact of COVID-19 on occupant behaviour, indoor air quality and energy use in a large low-carbon apartment block

 Project type: Seven-month research in association with UCL

 As Covid-19 lockdown has resulted in extraordinary patterns of home occupancy, this project will benefit from the unique opportunity of previously-installed indoor air quality (IAQ) and window operation monitoring devices in an apartment block and one year worth of data to analyse occupants behaviour and IAQ before and during the lockdown and develop models of window operation and building thermal performance to evaluate the impact of lockdown on households’ indoor air quality and energy use.